Dr. Peter Coco, Coordinator

 Hofstra Chamber Choir

-The Hofstra Chamber Choir specializes in the study of traditional, contemporary and multicultural choral repertoire, with a distinct emphasis on the art of unaccompanied, or a cappella, ensemble singing.
-This smallest and most select of the Hofstra choirs comprises the finest male and female voices at the University.
+The Hofstra Chamber Choir specializes in the study of traditional, contemporary, and multicultural choral repertoire, with a distinct emphasis on the art of unaccompanied, or a cappella, ensemble singing.
+This smallest and most select of the Hofstra choirs comprises the finest student voices at the University.

-Rehearsals are held every Monday evening, 7:30 to 10 p.m., Rm.
-216 Monroe Hall.
+Rehearsals are held every Monday from 7:30 to 10 p.m. in Room 216 Monroe Lecture Hall.
 Auditions for Chamber Choir occur the first week of school in the fall semester.
 Students interested in singing in Chamber Choir should prepare a solo art song for the audition, and sign up on Dr. Fryling's office door (109 NAB) the first few days of classes.

 Hofstra New Music Ensemble